emmetio/livestyle-sublime-old/README.md

 2. When installed, open Command Palette in ST editor and pick `Package Control: Install Repository` command.
 3. Find and install *Emmet LiveStyle* extension.

-When installed, LiveStyle will automatically download require PyV8 extension.
+When installed, LiveStyle will automatically download the required PyV8 extension.
 If you experience issues with automatic PyV8 installation, try to [install it manually](https://github.com/emmetio/pyv8-binaries#manual-installation).

 *NB: if you have Emmet or TernJS extensions installed, make sure you have the most recent versions since they contain updates vital for LiveStyle extension.*